 Diane Willcutts is the Director of Education Advocacy LLC.
 She works throughout Connecticut, helping families navigate the special education, Section 504, and Birth to Three processes.
 Using strategic thinking, courtesy, and clear communication, she provides skilled advocacy services on behalf of children with a wide range of abilities and disabilities.
-Over the past 20 years, she has supported families of children who have a wide range of abilities and disabilities, such as dyslexia, dysgraphia, dyscalculia, autism spectrum disorders, intellectual disabilities, ADHD, language disorders, dyspraxia, bipolar disorder, depression, anxiety disorders, PANDAS, Tourette Syndrome, cerebral palsy, and other unique learning needs.
-She has worked with teams in more than 70 Connecticut school districts.
+Over the past 20 years, she has supported families of children with dyslexia, dysgraphia, dyscalculia, autism spectrum disorders, intellectual disabilities, ADHD, language disorders, dyspraxia, bipolar disorder, depression, anxiety disorders, PANDAS, Tourette Syndrome, cerebral palsy, and other unique learning needs.
+She has worked with teams in more than 80 Connecticut school districts.

-To ensure she gives her clients the most up-to-date information impacting their children, Diane participates rigorously in professional development related to special education law and instruction of children with disabilities.
-She has completed more than 700 hours of training through Wrightslaw, the Council of Parent Attorneys and Advocates (COPAA), the Learning Disabilities Association of Connecticut, the Autism Spectrum Resource Center, Orton-Gillingham, and the Connecticut and Massachusetts bar associations.
-Diane is an instructor for COPAA’s renowned Special Education Advocacy Training (SEAT) course.
+To ensure she gives her clients the most up-to-date information impacting their children, Diane participates in ongoing professional development related to special education law and instruction of children with disabilities.
+She has completed more than 700 hours of training through Wrightslaw, the Council of Parent Attorneys and Advocates (COPAA), the Learning Disabilities Association of Connecticut, the Autism Spectrum Resource Center, Orton-Gillingham Academy, and the Connecticut and Massachusetts Bar Associations.
+Diane is also a past instructor for COPAA’s renowned Special Education Advocacy Training (SEAT) course.

 Regarding professional affiliations, Diane is a member of numerous organizations supporting children, including the Council of Parent Attorneys and Advocates (COPAA), Connecticut Families for the Effective Treatment of Autism (CT FEAT), the International Dyslexia Association, and the Council for Exceptional Children.
 She previously served as president of the Learning Disabilities Association of Connecticut and as a member of the board of directors for COPAA.